Overview

 The immediate benefit is that error handling is done for you, and you don’t have to implement any specific logic in the service itself.
 We’ll see later how to handle errors.

 As said above, a step shouldn’t raise an exception, as this will not be handled automatically for you by the service.
 If a service raises an exception, it should be treated as a bug.
-If you need to call a piece of code that might raise an exception under expected usage, then you should provide a
+If you need to call a piece of code that might raise an exception under expected usage, then you should use the

 Let’s see what steps are available and how to use them.